 Doing one’s homework is vital in buying business software.
 However, unless you’re replacing a relatively simple application, it’s hard to know exactly what to evaluate.
 Indeed, if people in a company given this task don’t have experience in using a specific type of business application or don’t understand how new or improved functionality will help execute business processes better, they may do a poor job of assessing the available alternatives.
 Third-party consultants may be helpful, but their prejudices and familiarity with a vendor’s products may cloud their objectivity.
 In the end, a buyer might agree with their point of view, but this agreement should be an informed decision.

-Topics: Performance Management, Operational Performance Management (OPM), Zilliant, Model N, Navetti, Nomis Solutions, process automation, PROS Pricing, sales incentives, Servigistics, Signal Demand, strategy, Analytics, Business Analytics, Oracle, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), pricing, Sales Performance Management (SPM), Vendavo, incentive management, patent, Price optimization, Profitability, Software, Vistaar Technologies
+Topics: Performance Management, Sales, Human Capital Management, Office of Finance, Operational Performance Management (OPM), Zilliant, Model N, Navetti, Nomis Solutions, PROS Pricing, Servigistics, Signal Demand, Analytics, Business Analytics, Oracle, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Vendavo, Price Optimization, Profitability, Software, Vistaar Technologies

 I believe that one of the more important analytical applications that a company can implement is profitability management.
 IBM Cognos offers Profitability Modeling and Optimization as part of its Cognos 10 offering that my colleague has assessed.
 As I’ve noted, most people in a corporation are focused on profitability, but not necessarily in a way that optimizes results across the organization in a day-to-day, consistent fashion.
 Those responsible for each component piece that contributes to profitability (such as departments, product lines or divisions) have objectives, but in pursuing these individual objectives they may make decisions that degrade the overall profitability of the corporation.
 Moreover, companies rarely seek to maximize short-term profits.
 They routinely make decisions that diminish their bottom line, such as promotional pricing, warranties or services included at no additional cost, with the aim of achieving strategic objectives.
 The question they must answer in making these decisions is whether these moves are justified.
 Similarly, they also must ask what they are including in their offer that they might be able to charge more for, such as shipping or warranties.